day8/re-frame/README.md

 promote two way flow of data. re-frame does implement two data way flow, but it uses two, seperate, one-way flows to do it.

-If you aren't familiar with FRP, I'd recomend [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754 before you go any further.
+If you are curious about FRP, I'd recomend [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754 before you go any further.

 ### At A High Level